 I also have a terrible habit of photographing the casserole when it is piping hot out of the oven–and if you have ever made any kind of layered casserole (lasagne, tortilla, etc), you know that fresh and hot out of the oven, the wedge of casserole pretty much collapses, leaving a gloppy but delectable mess–as pictured above.
 Letting the casserole rest for at least ten minutes before slicing it will help with this.

 When the beef was done, I de-boned it and cut off all the fat (reserve the beer/beef stock it cooked in).
 I then chopped the remaining meat.
 I sautéed onions, garlic, bell peppers and added the chopped beef and an entire jar of salsa verde.
 I also added ground cumin, Mexican oregano and the beer/beef stock–one of the most important things to remember when whipping up a casserole is too make sure it has extra liquid to cook in.
 Otherwise you will risk the casserole drying out in the oven.
 Plus, you do not want to lose all that fabulous flavor that leached into the braising liquid.

-When layering the casserole, I used corn tortillas (be sure to get good ones from a Mexican bakery–I tried store-brand first and UGH!), the beef/veggies mix, shredded monterey jack and cheddar cheeses [note: in April 2016 I used plain Monterey Jack and Pepper Jack cheeses only], and sour cream.
-Bake until bubbly and the cheese on top (end with the cheese) is melted.
+When layering the casserole, I used corn tortillas (be sure to get good ones from a Mexican grocer–I tried generic American grocery store store-brand first and UGH!), the beef/veggies mix, shredded Monterey Jack and cheddar cheeses [note: in April 2016 I used plain Monterey Jack and Pepper Jack cheeses only], and sour cream.
+Bake until bubbly at about 350 F and the cheese on top (end with the cheese) is melted and browning.
 Serve with Tapatio Hot Sauce.